Valerio-GROSSI/Human-Activity-Recognition/README.md

 It aims to classify different types of physical activities by training and evaluating supervised machine learning models on labeled datasets.

-Read the added PDF in the current directory to know what is about this project.
+Please refer to the PDF in the current directory for more detailed information about this project and instructions on how to run it.
+For the first run and setup, please refer to the instructions below.

 FIRST RUN: